 MISSION & OBJECTIVE

 Glasgow Film Festival (GFF) is one of the top film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
-We welcomed over 40,000 cinema lovers to our screenings in 2014 and 2015.
+The last editions of the festival have all welcomed audiences in excess of 40,000.

 GFF truly offers our audiences 'cinema for all' and provides a high profile platform for film professionals working across both feature and short form projects.